AI Use Cases/Construction

 How does the AI vision system ensure data security and compliance?

 All integrations use OAuth authentication and provide full audit logs.
+Site footage stays in your own environment, is accessible only by role, and never trains models used by other companies.

 What is the typical deployment timeline for the AI worker safety vision analysis?